ably77/Standard-OCP-Workshop/Lab4-CodeReady_Workspaces/README.md

 #### Visualize in the iot dashboard app

 Switch to the Developer view and select Topology.
-Use the namespace myproject
+Use the namespace iot-dashboard

 ![](https://github.com/ably77/Standard-OCP-Workshop/blob/master/resources/iotdashboard2.png)